syre-data/tutorials/beginner/fireworks/README.md

 ![Preview menu](images/preview_menu.png)

 Wonderful!
 We've now created our project structure and added our data.
-Next we'll look at how to analyze the data using Thot Scripts.
+Next we'll look at how to analyze the data using Syre Scripts.

 ## 5. Analyzing the data
 > **Warning**
 > Did you [install your language bindings](../../README.md#language-bindings)?

-Analysis of a Thot project starts at the bottom most level of the project tree and works its way up.
+Analysis of a Syre project starts at the bottom most level of the project tree and works its way up.
 Each **Script** can be thought of as a machine that takes Assets in and produces new Assets.
 The new Assets can then be consumed by other Scripts.
 Our analysis scripts have already been implemented, so all we need to do is assign them to the correct Containers.

 > **Download the analysis scripts**
 >